 Freezing is a food preservation method that has been used for thousands of years.
-In the past, the method was to surround food with blocks of freshly cut ice to keep the food’s core temperature below the freezing point of water.
-However, today’s frozen food technologies now encompass numerous types of equipment and methods to preserve food.
+Today’s frozen food technologies encompass numerous types of equipment and processes to preserve food.

-Flash freezing is one of the most common methods used in food preservation today.
-During the 1920s Clarence Birdseye discovered the benefits of freezing fish, noting that lower temperatures accelerated the freezing process and made the fish more palatable.
-This discovery, in turn, suggested that food could be stored for longer.
-In 1925, Birdseye invented a device that used a pressurized brine and water solution to rapidly reeze vegetables for transport.
+Flash freezing is one of the most common methods used in food preservation.
+In the 1920s, Clarence Birdseye discovered the benefits of freezing fish, noting that lower temperatures accelerated the freezing process and made the fish more palatable.
+In 1925, Birdseye invented a device that used a pressurized brine and water solution to rapidly freeze vegetables for transport.
 This technology allowed producers to sell their frozen products all across the country.

 Main Equipment Considerations for Frozen Foods

-- Those integrated into the processing line for continual flow.
+- Integrated into the processing line for a continual flow

-Depending on the heat-transfer method, freezing equipment can also be classified into three main groups:
+Depending on the heat-transfer method, freezing equipment can be classified into three main groups:

-- Air-Blast Freezers – Simply use moving, frigid air to cool the food.
+- Air-Blast Freezers – Using moving, frigid air to cool the food.
 These are the most common freezers and are available in many different designs.

-- Contact Freezers – Conduction is the main method of heat transfer in contact freezers.
-The food is frozen by bringing it in contact with one or more extremely cold surfaces or immersion in a cold liquid.
+- Contact Freezers – Conduction is the primary method of heat transfer.
+The food is frozen by bringing it in contact with extremely cold surfaces or by immersion in a cold liquid.

-- Cryogenic Freezers – This technology uses liquefied gases, such as nitrogen or carbon dioxide, to produce extremely cold temperatures.
+- Cryogenic Freezers – This technology uses liquefied gases, such as nitrogen or carbon dioxide, to produce frigid temperatures.

 Depending on necessity, there may be combinations of these three heat-transfer methods used in special designs.

 In addition, freezing equipment can also be categorized into two main groups based on the frozen food product.
 These include: